How to Compare Solar Panels

 AestheticsImportant for curb appeal and HOA complianceBlack-on-black panels are typically preferred visually

-Assess efficiency based on cell type and design
+Compare efficiency by cell type and design

-Use the temperature coefficient to judge hot weather performance
+Use the temperature coefficient to judge hot-weather performance

-Compare panel wattage to understand output potential
+Compare panel wattage to cut your panel count

 Examine long-term degradation rates

-Consider brand reputation and manufacturing tier
+Weigh brand reputation and manufacturing tier

 Calculate cost per watt for true value